The Butcher and the Blade

-The Butcher (Andy Williams) and the Blade (Jesse Guilmette) are an American professional wrestling tag team signed to All Elite Wrestling (AEW).
-The team was managed by Allie, who is best known as the Bunny from 2019 to 2023.
+The Butcher and the Blade were a professional wrestling tag team consisting of The Butcher (Andy Williams) and The Blade (Jesse Guilmette), and their manager The Bunny.
+They are best known for their time in All Elite Wrestling (AEW) from 2019 to 2026.

 The team debuted in September 2017 and wrestled in the independent circuit, as well as several regional promotions such as Bar Wrestling, Beyond Wrestling, and Empire State Wrestling in the United States and Capital City Championship Combat (C4) and Smash Wrestling in Canada.